 When we assessed where he was at, his production was genuinely studio ready.
 The tracks didn’t need much work.
 He was finishing 2 to 3 tracks monthly without falling into that endless tweaking trap most producers get stuck in.
 There was a solid creative output, with proper consistency there.
 He knew exactly where he fit in the melodic techno house scene, his genre positioning was quite clear and accurate.

-Marketing execution, though?
-Well, he had some good ideas, but no systematic approach.
+Marketing execution?
+He had some good ideas, but no systematic approach.
 Industry relationships were thin on the ground, as in, not many, and that’s where a lot of electronic producers struggle, in our experience.
 His business knowledge sat somewhere in the middle (as most people do).
 Had a solid grasp of the basics but knew nothing about royalty structures or contractual terms.

 The major gaps that needed urgent attention before anything would scale?
 Email list building was practically non existent.
 He had literally never collected an email address.
 Playlist pitching was another issue.
 He wasn’t aware that Spotify for Artists had a pitching tool.
 Revenue diversification was the third big challenge.
 He was 100% dependent on a day job with zero income from music.
-Music was a dream and a hobby at that point, and thankfully, he had the self-awareness to be accepting of that.
+Music was a dream and a hobby at that point, and at that point, that self-awareness mattered more than his production skills.

 This assessment clarified where we needed to focus.
 Instead of spreading effort across everything, which is what many artists do, we built a strategy around his production strength whilst addressing those major gaps in audience development and revenue generation.
 Steps 2 and 3 below cover how this led to 350% above target audience growth within 18 months.